harshshredding/Cedille/README.md

-# AngelHack
+# Ç Cedille
-Full description is pending.
+Repo for the Cedille team for AngelHack Seattle 2019.